Hierarchical Point Attention for Indoor 3D Object Detection: INTRODUCTION

-Motivated by the above observations, we expect existing point cloud transformers to benefit from a hierarchical feature learning strategy, which allows multi-scale feature learning and supports localized feature aggregation.
-Nonetheless, considering the computation intensity of point cloud transformers, it is inefficient to use higher-resolution (\textit{i.e.}, higher point density) point cloud features throughout the network.
-Furthermore, due to the irregularity of point clouds, it is non-trivial to integrate hierarchical design and multi-scale features into transformers for point cloud object detection.
+Motivated by the observations, we expect point cloud transformers to benefit from hierarchical feature learning strategies~\cite{feng2023hierarchical, wen2023pyramid}, \textit{e.g.}, multi-scale and localized feature learning.
+Nonetheless, considering the computation intensity of point cloud transformers, using higher-resolution (\textit{i.e.}, higher point density) point cloud features can be inefficient.
+Furthermore, due to the irregularity of point clouds, it is non-trivial to integrate hierarchical designs into transformers for point-based 3D object detection.

-\textbf{Our approach.} In this work, we aim to improve transformer-based 3D object detectors with modularized hierarchical designs.
-We propose two attention modules for multi-scale feature learning and size-adaptive local feature aggregation.
-Our attention modules are model-agnostic and can be plugged into existing point cloud transformers for end-to-end training.
+\textbf{Our approach.} We propose two point-based attention modules for hierarchical feature learning on point clouds.
+Both modules are model-agnostic and can be plugged into any existing point-based transformers for end-to-end training.

-We first propose \textit{Simple Multi-Scale Attention} (MS-A).
-It builds higher resolution point features from the single-scale input feature with a learnable upsampling strategy and use both features in the attention function.
-To reduce computation and parameter overhead, we transform the multi-scale features into multi-scale tokens and perform multi-scale token aggregation~\cite{shunted2022ren} within a multi-head attention module.
-The second module is \textit{Size-Adaptive Local Attention} (Local-A), which learns localized object-level features for each object candidate.
-It assigns larger attention regions to object candidates with larger bounding box proposals.
-The local attention regions are defined by their corresponding intermediate bounding box proposals.
+We first propose \textit{Aggregated Multi-Scale Attention} (MS-A), which builds higher resolution features from a single-scale input.
+It then uses the multi-scale features for cross-attention via multi-scale token aggregation~\cite{shunted2022ren} with little parameter overhead.
+The second proposed module is \textit{Size-Adaptive Local Attention} (Local-A), where the attention regions are defined by the detector's box proposals for each object candidate.
+It thus allows adaptive local feature learning.